Ngiri-Ngiri: History

 In the 1950s, Ngiri-Ngiri was developed as part of a broader urban planning initiative that included several planned municipalities.
 These municipalities, including Kasa-Vubu and Ngiri-Ngiri, were formally laid out in 1950.
 By 1957, Ngiri-Ngiri was officially recognized as one of the thirteen communes of Léopoldville.
 The first municipal elections took place in December 1957.
-The elections saw Bakongo candidates, appointed by colonial authorities, prevail over other groups, including those within the Liboke lya Bangala faction.
+The elections saw Bakongo candidates, appointed by colonial authorities, prevail over other ethnic groups, including those within the Liboke lya Bangala faction.
 The Belgian colonial administration imposed stringent restrictions on the territorial expansion of African communes like Ngiri-Ngiri, prioritizing infrastructural development in European-administered communes such as Limete, Kalina (now Gombe), and Ngaliema.
 These segregated enclaves, reserved for European populations, were governed by white mayors under the colonial framework.
 Gaston Diomi Ndongala, a native Congolese, became the first elected mayor of Ngiri-Ngiri in 1958.
 His leadership was followed by a succession of mayors, including Peti-Peti (1959–1963), Nsiku, Tony Malunkudi, Nkunda Mbadu, Matantu (1987–1989), and Mulamba wa Ilunga (1989–1992).

 In the post-1960 era, Ngiri-Ngiri saw the construction of one of Kinshasa's first game parks on Tende Street, between Assossa and Katanga Avenues, which offered facilities for sports such as judo, karate, boxing, and table tennis, alongside a football field named Diogas, in honor of Gaston Diomi.
 The field was eventually replaced by Lycée Catholique Movenda and Saint Pius X Parish.
 During this period, the commune became home to notable cultural hubs like Mimy cinema at the intersection of Lokolenge, Saïo, and Birmanie Avenues.
 Ciné Toyota, previously situated at Yolo Avenue and Birmanie Avenue, has since been converted into a mosque.
 Meanwhile, another theater, Ciné Standard, at the crossroads of Bolafa and Katanga Avenues, now functions as a revival church.